Praveen-D-0/day-2-task/README.md

 There was a document object too so what about it then?

 So after the window gets loaded then there’s a document (HTML, PHP, or another document) loaded inside that window, and the properties related to that document is stored in the document object.
 Properties related to document objects are title, URL, cookie, etc.

+The window is at a root/top level at the JavaScript object hierarchy.
+It  is a global/root object in JavaScript and it is the root object of the Document object model(DOM);

 In the world of web development, understanding the intricacies of the Document and Window objects is like unlocking the keys to a vast kingdom of dynamic and interactive web experiences.
 These objects are at the core of the Document Object Model (DOM), a critical concept that governs how web pages are structured, manipulated, and interacted with.
 Let's dive into the differences between the Document and Window objects and explore their roles in shaping the modern web.